 Step 1.
 Step 2.
 Step 3.
-Define the job Identify recruitment channels Assess and interview
+Step 4.
+Step 5.
+Define the job Identify recruitment channels Assess and interview Make a selection Offer and close out

 Step 1.
 Define the job

 Why do I need to define the job?

 Defining the job with a clear job description will help firms attract and hire the suitable candidates who have the right experience and competencies required to succeed.
 Job descriptions play an important role in communicating expectations and requirements of the job.